Program in Health Care Administration

 Who We Are

-The multi-campus program draws upon well-established relationships within the largest medical complex in the world in Houston as well as the esteemed medical complex in the Dallas-Fort Worth metroplex, which enables the program to integrate best-of-class, leading-edge delivery into the student experience.
+The multi-campus program draws upon well-established relationships within the largest medical complex in the world in Houston and the esteemed medical complex in the Dallas-Fort Worth metroplex, enabling the program to integrate best-of-class, leading-edge delivery into the student experience.

 Vision